InvaderZim85/FileDetails/readme.md

     7. Now you will see the entry in the context menu

        ![Context menu](images/004.png)
-3. Add the key for direcotries:
+3. Add the key for directories:
     1. Navigate to `HKEY_CLASSES_ROOT\Directory\shell`
     2. Perform the steps 2.2 - 2.6